-- The financial team at WeMakeScholars always recommends their students to start the loan repayment only after the moratorium period ends, for this reason alone.
+- The financial team of WeMakeScholars always recommends their students to start the loan repayment only after the moratorium period ends, for this reason alone.
 Most loan applicants make smaller payments towards their education loan during their course period.
-Hence, they won’t be able to save much even if they avail the income-tax exemption in the course duration.
+Hence, they won't be able to save much even if they avail the income-tax exemption in the course duration.
 This is another reason why students are recommended to start their interest payments after the moratorium period.

 - Also, as mentioned above, this exemption can be availed for only up to 8 years after the course ends.
 Since a co-applicant will not be able to save much during the course, he/she ends up losing a good 2 years' time out of the 8 years.